Robbe7730/RSSReader/README.md

 # Backend for an RSS reader that is yet to be named

-You can find the OpenAPI specification under `docs/`
+You can find the OpenAPI 3.0 and Swagger 3.0 specification under `docs/`

 ## Dev Setup